LudwigSlotte/reddit-picture-reader/README.md

 # Reddit Picture Reader

-A simple reader for showing the top pictures of Reddit.com/r/pics.
+A simple reader for showing the top pictures of Reddit.com/r/pics developed in Kotlin.

 ### Features